aalmiray/griffon_sample_apps/java-test/README.txt

     | Totals               |     9 |    44 |
     +----------------------+-------+-------+

-This application was boostraped with the following command
+This application was bootstraped with the following command

     griffon create-app javatest -fileType=java